 - Ensuring that effective systems are in place for children to confidently report abuse, knowing their concerns will be treated seriously and they can safely express their views.
-These systems will be promoted and easy to understand. - Encouraging the development of self-esteem and resilience in every aspect of school life including through the curriculum. - Identifying children who need extra mental health support, which includes working with external agencies. - Identifying children who are, or may be, Young Carers, and provide support and signposting. - Promoting a caring, safe and positive environment within the school. - Ensuring children are taught to recognise when they are at risk and know how to get help when they need it. - Liaising and working together with all other support services and those agencies involved in the safeguarding of children (including Social care and Early Help). - Notifying Children's Social Care as soon as there is a significant concern. - Ensuring that a named teacher is designated for Looked After Children/Children In Need (LAC & CIN) and that an up-to-date list of LAC/CIN is regularly reviewed and updated. - Providing continuing support to a student (about whom there have been concerns) who leaves the school by ensuring that such concerns and school medical records are forwarded under confidential cover to the Head at the pupil's new school as a matter of urgency. - Working with partner agencies to support and safeguard children within; Early Help, Children in Need, Child Protection and Looked After Children. - Ensuring that children are taught about safeguarding, including online safety.
+These systems will be promoted and easy to understand; - Encouraging the development of self-esteem and resilience in every aspect of school life including through the curriculum; - Identifying children who need extra mental health support, which includes working with external agencies; - Identifying children who are, or may be, Young Carers, and provide support and signposting; - Promoting a caring, safe and positive environment within the school; - Ensuring children are taught to recognise when they are at risk and know how to get help when they need it;

+- Liaising and working together with all other support services and those agencies involved in the safeguarding of children (including Social care and Early Help); - Notifying Children's Social Care as soon as there is a significant concern; - Ensuring that a named teacher is designated for Looked After Children and that an up-to-date list of vulnerable children is regularly reviewed and monitored; - Providing continuing support to a student (about whom there have been concerns) who leaves the school by ensuring that such concerns and school medical records are forwarded confidentially to the Headteacher and Leads DSL at the pupil's new school as a matter of urgency; - Working with partner agencies to support and safeguard children within Early Help; Children in Need; Child Protection and Looked After Children; - Ensuring that children are taught about safeguarding, including online safety.
 This will be a part of a broad and balanced curriculum.
-We recognise that effective education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with SEND.
-Aspects include: - ✓ stereotyping, prejudice and equality

-- √ healthy and respectful relationships

-- √ boundaries and consent

-- ✓ stereotyping, prejudice and equality

-- ✓ body confidence and self-esteem

-- √ how to recognise an abusive relationship, including coercive and controlling behaviour

-- ✓ the concepts of, and laws relating to- sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so called honour-based violence such as forced marriage and Female Genital Mutilation (FGM), and how to access support

-- √ what constitutes sexual harassment and sexual violence and why these are always unacceptable
+We recognise that effective education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, neglect and/or exploitation; children with SEND; and deaf or disabled children and young people.
+Aspects include: - ✓ stereotyping, prejudice and equality - √ healthy and respectful relationships - ✓ boundaries and consent - ✓ stereotyping, prejudice and equality - √ body confidence and self-esteem - √ how to recognise an abusive relationship, including coercive and controlling behaviour - ✓ the concepts of, and laws relating to- sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so called honour-based violence such as forced marriage and Female Genital Mutilation (FGM), and how to access support - √ what constitutes sexual harassment and sexual violence and why these are always unacceptable